Yuntao Wu National Center for Biodefense and Infectious Diseases School of Systems Biology George Mason University Manassas, VA USA Biography

 Biography of Siddappa N. Byrareddy

-Dr. Siddappa Byrareddy is an Associate Professor and Vice Chair of Research in the Department of Pharmacology and Experimental Neurosciences, University of Nebraska Medical Center, Omaha with 14+ years of experience in field of HIV pathogenesis, cure, infectious diseases in general and has published more than 120 peer-reviewed publications.
+Dr. Siddappa Byrareddy is an Associate Professor and Vice Chair of Research in the Department of Pharmacology and Experimental Neurosciences, University of Nebraska Medical Center, Omaha with more than 14 years of experience in the field of HIV pathogenesis, cure, infectious diseases in general and has published more than 120 peer-reviewed publications.
 His research focuses on developing an AIDS vaccine using a non-human primate model of human HIV infection to understand host-virus dynamics.
 He completed his postdoctoral training for primate biology at the Dana-Farber Cancer Institute/Harvard Medical School.
 Dr. Byrareddy's recent research focuses on HIV neuroimmunology, CNS reservoirs and substance abuse.

 Biography of Gabriella D’ettorre